kytos/kytos/docs/developer/how_to_contribute.rst

 Blueprint
 ---------

-We have a type of document used to describe our architectural choices, called a ‘blueprint’.
-This document records all the main architectural decisions made in the kytos project, this document is developed for our current developers and mainly for our future developers.
-This document is used to specify the details of any process, resource, and anything else that is desirable to be implemented, resulting in a major architectural change.
+We have a type of document used to describe our architectural choices, called ‘blueprint’.
+This document is developed for our developers and records all the main architectural decisions made in the kytos project.
+Blueprints are used to specify the details of any process, resource, and anything else that is desirable to be implemented, resulting in a major architectural change.
 You can check out our blueprints to learn more about our architectural choices in the `blueprint section`_.
 Remember that this document is not just for you, but mainly for other developers.

 Coding style
 ------------